The Best Canon Rebel T3 Lenses

-Here are the best lenses for the Canon EOS Rebel T3, also known as the EOS 1100D in Europe and Kiss X50 in Asia.
-A variety of focal lengths for several types of photography are covered.
-In addition to the recommended lenses, each section will have other alternatives for lower or higher prices.
+Here is a list of the best lenses for the Canon EOS Rebel T3.
+A wide variety of focal lengths for several types of photography are mentioned.
+In addition to the recommended lenses, each choice will have other options for lower or higher prices.

-Here is the list of the best Canon Rebel T3 lenses:
+Here is the short list of the best lenses:

 - Best All-Around Zoom: Canon EF-S 17-55mm f/2.8 IS USM

 - Best Telephoto Zoom: Sigma 18-300mm f/3.5-6.3 DC OS